bkvogel/kumozu/README.md

 sudo make install
 ```

-Python is used for loading the datasets for some of the examples.
+Python is used only for loading the datasets for some of the examples.
 Either install a scientific python distribution such as [Anaconda](https://store.continuum.io/cshop/anaconda/) or manually install Python 2.7.x, Scipy, Numpy, Matplotlib, etc.

-Install Boost (optional, only needed if running the collaborative filtering matrix factorization example).
+Install Boost (optional, which is a dependency for Gnuplot.

 ```
 sudo apt-get install libboost-all-dev